manujavangula/WineQuality/README.md

 ```

 * **_Metrics:_**
-Dataframe with metrics such as MSE (Mean Squared Error), MAE (Mean Absolute Error), and R-squared model score
+Dataframe with metrics such as MSE (Mean Squared Error), MAE (Mean Absolute Error), and R-squared model score.
+This original evaluation of metrics show the K-Nearest Neighbors Regressor to be performing the best out of the 5 models
 ```python

 data=[['Linear Regression', mse_lr,  mae_lr, r2_lr], ['Ridge', mse_r, mae_r, r2_lr],